foreverphoenix/the-phoenix-flavour/content/skyrim-se/appendix/future-plans.md

 #### Suggest a mod

 Any user is welcome to suggest mods for inclusion in the guide, but please make sure first that it isn't already listed on our Trello (check the link above).
-If it isn't, use our [Google Form](https://docs.google.com/forms/d/1g9jL22NfnrHg_XwnKAFpL7WXOm28MKB3i1NRwHOUOUU/edit) to submit your suggestion.
+Otherwise we have a #tpf-mod-suggestions channel on our Discord server where you may drop links to mods that fit the TPF vision.